JenHalsall/Devlog/_posts/2018-04-10-DRAFT-Paradata Reflection.md

 This was not an unconscious choice, but rather an honest reflection of the resources available to dedicate to this project.
 When portraying marginalized groups in a public, university-affiliated project, consultation is a necessary first step.
 This is particularily true in a game like Tree Ottawa, which makes use of a host of goofy fictional characters (and one heavily fictionalized real one) and keeps a generally lighthearted, silly narrative.
 Shoehorning oppression and discrimination in without dedicating myself to the necessary consultative steps would result in more harm than good.
 And so the game suffers.

+#### Conclusions
+When considering the "final form" Tree Ottawa: Greber's Revenge takes, I'm not entirely satisfied.
+The narrative could incorporate more narratives of local resistance, game mechanics could be more complex, the platform altered for accessibility, and the storyline modified to inclue marginalized histories.
+These changes, and many more, are necessary to make it a more complete work of public history, one which truly caters to the diverse publics it wishes to serve.
+And yet, it's not easily catagorized as a failure, either.

+Brian Croxall and Quinn Warnick [assert that](https://digitalpedagogy.mla.hcommons.org/keywords/failure/) "there are many ways to fail when engaged in digital pedagogy: 1.
+Technological Failure 2.
+Human Failure 3.
+Failure as Artifact 4.
+Failure as Epistemology In each of these cases, failure may well prove to be productive and engaging.
+In the end, it is only the fear of failure that one should always avoid."

+This project blends some f the

-(1)Jenny Kidd, Digital Storytelling and the performance of memory,” in _Save As…Digital Memories_.
+(1) Jenny Kidd, Digital Storytelling and the performance of memory,” in _Save As…Digital Memories_.
 Ed.
 Joanne Garde-Hansen, Andrew Hoskins, Anna Reading, 167-183.
 (New York, Hampshire, 2009): 167.

 (2) Dolores Hayden, _The Power of Place: Urban Landscapes as Public History_.
 (Cambridge, the MIT Press, 1997), 46.